DavidLBoyd1986/ansible-playbooks/README.md

 root's ansible.cfg points to <b>USER</b>'s inventory.
 This is so, if root is used in the future, it's using an updated inventory.

+<h4>Copying the ansible vault</h4>

+The vault file copied with the entire ansible project won't work.
+It needs deleted and recreated with the below commands.

+1. Delete the vault that was copied:

+    `rm /home/<b>USER</b>/ansible/vault`

+2. Decrypt the vault, and place the output in <b>USER</b> home directory:

+    `ansible-vault decrypt /root/ansible/vault --output /home/<b>USER</b>/ansible/vault_dc`

+3. Re-encrypt the vault:

+    `ansible-vault encrypt /home/<b>USER</b>/ansible/vault_dc --output /home/<b>USER</b>/ansible/vault`

+4. Change permissions:

+    `chown <b>USER</b>:<b>USER</b> /home/<b>USER</b>/ansible/vault`

 <h1>TODO:</h1>

- * Add in ssh-agent section for storing ansible user ssh key passphrase

- * Finish change_hostname_and_resubscribe.yml
+- Finish change_hostname_and_resubscribe.yml
     Need to re-subscribe host if it is redhat os.

- * Add configure_hosts.yml.
+- Add configure_hosts.yml.
 This will do all the actual configurations

- * Remove PermitRootLogin
+- vim.rc for every user has 'colorscheme industry'.
+Dark blue comments suck....

+- Remove PermitRootLogin, and turn off password auth for SSH

- * Do all the configurations that should be done on every host
+- Do all the configurations that should be done on every host
      a.
 Firewall, copy /etc/hosts, etc..

- * test configuring controller from scratch
+- test configuring controller from scratch